‘RHONJ’s Dolores Catania Shows Off Weight Loss And Credits Obalon; See Before And After Photos

 Catania also recently showed off her weight loss in a tiny green string bikini while enjoying a tropical vacation.

-In March, Catania opened up to Fox News about her decision to chose Obalon.
+In March, Catania opened up to Fox News about her decision to work with Obalon.

 “It’s the best thing I’ve ever done.
 I have no regrets,” she said.
 “It has made me more mindful… I eat a quarter of what I used to eat and I feel very comfortable.
 I know if I eat more than that, I’m going to feel very sick… It’s helped me eat slower.
 It has made me more conscious of how much I’m eating and how much I used to eat.
 It’s just unbelievable how much I used to eat.”